kristian94/selenium/README.md

 # selenium

-*Technologies used: Node, Mocha and selenium-webdriver*
+*Technologies used: Node, mocha and selenium-webdriver*

 ## Test results (tests can be found in test.js)